RigenKronaj/Java-API-Project/README.md

 # Java-API-Project
-Partially completed project in Java to implement an API
+Project in Java to implement an API

 --------------------------------------------------------

 Resolved previous issues, code now works as intended

-Only thing missing now is the documentation
+Documentation has been updated, everything should be complete

 Worked on by: Rigen Kronaj, Nikaela Kronaj